Sal Zizzo: Professional

-Zizzo left college early and turned professional in July 2007 after a successful U20 World Cup in Canada for the United States.
-He signed to Bundesliga club Hannover 96, for a three-year contract.
+left college early and turned professional in July 2007 after a successful U20 World Cup in Canada for the United States. signed to Bundesliga club Hannover 96, for a three-year contract.
 Zizzo made his Bundesliga debut for Hannover on May 10, 2008, in a match against Werder Bremen.
 In October 2009, Zizzo suffered an ACL injury and missed the entire 2009–10 season.
 During his stay at the club he was a regular starter for the reserve side, Hannover 96 II, appearing in 45 league matches and scoring 8 goals.

 On July 21, 2010, Chivas USA acquired Zizzo through a weighted lottery conducted by MLS.
 Zizzo played in ten games (making one start) over the second half of the season, totaling 254 minutes and one assist.
 On February 15, 2011, Zizzo was traded by Chivas USA to MLS expansion side Portland Timbers in exchange for allocation money.
 Zizzo scored his first MLS goal on August 15, 2012, in a 2–2 draw at Toronto FC.
 On August 31, 2013, Zizzo scored his second career league goal in a 4–2 loss to Real Salt Lake.
 In three seasons with Portland Zizzo appeared in 60 league matches and scored two goals and assisted on seven.

 On December 13, 2013, Zizzo was traded to Sporting Kansas City in exchange for allocation money.
 On September 23, 2014, Zizzo helped Sporting to a 3–0 victory over Real Estelí in a CONCACAF Champions League match, scoring the third goal of the match.